RedisLabs/redislabs-docs/content/rs/administering/database-operations/administering-database-operations-importing-data.md

 Unlike a traditional Redis database, CRDBs have a numeric counter data type and thus require special ways to increment.
 The import through the Redis Enterprise web UI handles these data types for you.
-When you import data into a CRDB, there will be a special prompt such as the below.
+When you import data into a CRDB, there is a special prompt such as the below.

 ![Import into a